Low turnout as schools in Rajasthan reopen for classes 9 to 12 | Education

 The Rajasthan government had on January 5 announced the decision to open schools for classes 9 to 12 and coaching institutes, which were closed on March 21 last year to check the spread of COVID-19.

-According to a Standard Operating Procedure issued by the government, wearing face masks, social distancing, sanitisation and thermal scanning, etc. must be ensured in schools.
+According to a Standard Operating Procedure (SOP) issued by the government, wearing face masks, social distancing, sanitisation and thermal scanning, etc. must be ensured in all schools.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)